-The CAT scan, a very detailed X-ray, is very similar to the MRI.
+The CAT scan, a very detailed X-ray, appears very similar to the MRI.
 During a CAT scan, cross-section X-rays, or X-ray “slices”, are taken of the spine.
-The CAT scan shows the bones of the spine much better than the MRI does however, the MRI shows soft tissues better than the CT.
+The CAT scan shows the bones of the spine much better than the MRI does, however, the MRI shows soft tissues better than the CT.
 The doctor will use a CAT scan when the doctor suspects a condition that only affects the bones of the spine.
-The CAT scan and a myelogram gets better pictures of the spinal nerves.
+The CAT scan and a myelogram get better pictures of the spinal nerves.
 Together, these two tests can help determine if the pressure on the nerve comes from spinal stenosis or a herniated disc.

 The CAT scan performs much like the MRI scan and will make images while you lie very still on a table that slides into the scanner.
 The CAT scan lasts about 30 to 60 minutes.
 A contrast dye may be used for better pictures.
 After pictures have been taken, you will be removed from the scanner.